Trustworthy AI Software Engineers: What is an Agentic Engineer?

+Software Engineering (SE) extends beyond coding \cite{hoda2026toward}, hence an agentic engineer must go beyond coding and coding-related activities.
+Although current AI agents demonstrate impressive proficiency in code generation, repair, and refactoring, SE encompasses a broader range of activities, including requirements gathering (e.g., writing user stories), requirements analysis (e.g., analysing specifications for ambiguity or inconsistency), architectural design, testing, and verification, and long-term maintenance and evolution.
+Moreover, SE is a collaborative endeavour, \textit{a team effort}.
+Recently, there has been a shift in the SE community from viewing AI agents as isolated coding tools toward treating them as members of a \emph{SE team} \cite{abrahao2025software, hassan2025agentic, roychoudhury2025agentic, hoda2026toward}.
+A set of \textit{comprehensive}, \textit{responsible}, \textit{adaptive}, \textit{foundational}, \textit{translational} (CRAFT) values and principles have been proposed for agentic SE that expand its focus beyond coding activities and emphasize human-AI collaboration \cite{hoda2026toward}.
+An agentic engineer must therefore be able to work not only independently, but also in coordination with other AI agents and with human software engineers, supporting a human-AI collaboration model rather than human replacement, akin to emerging paradigms such as the AI co-scientist~\cite{moons2025google}.
 An AI agent should be considered an AI software engineer only if it can assume responsibilities consistent with real-world SE practice: working in teams on socio-technical tasks spanning the SE lifecycle, under constraints and accountability~\cite{donta2025socio, dam2025towards}.
 Recent SE visions emphasise that while AI is reshaping the field, humans remain essential for quality, governance, and value-sensitive decisions (e.g., Abrahão et al.~\cite{abrahao2025software}).
 Complementary vision work argues that agentic SE cannot be defined solely in terms of code, but must reflect SE foundations, values, and processes~\cite{hoda2026toward}.
-Grounded in these perspectives and recent evidence on AI’s strengths and limits in realistic workflows~\cite{murali2024ai}, we identify six defining characteristics of an AI software engineer.
+Grounded in these perspectives and recent evidence on AI’s strengths and limits in realistic SE workflows~\cite{murali2024ai}, we identify four defining characteristics of an agentic software engineer.

-First, \textit{the agent must handle a range of SE tasks beyond coding}.
-Real-world work is driven by evolving problem statements, tests, constraints, and feedback, requiring iterative refinement under partial information rather than one-shot prompt-to-code generation~\cite{fakhoury2024llm}.
-Second, \textit{the agent must demonstrate agency through planning and tool use}.
-Unlike LLM-based assistants, an AI software engineer plans, acts, and adapts via multi-step interactions with tools and environments, extending beyond code-centric tasks~\cite{hoda2026toward,sapkota2025ai}.
-Third, \textit{the agent must be collaborative}.
-As SE is fundamentally team-based, an AI software engineer must integrate into human workflows by supporting coordination, feedback, and negotiation, consistent with human-centred and socio-technical views of SE~\cite{murali2024ai,abrahao2025software,hoda2026toward}.
-Fourth, \textit{the agent must respect human values, constraints, and ethical responsibility}.
-An AI software engineer must reason about constraints, justify decisions, and support accountability and oversight, consistent with ethics-by-design and sustainability principles~\cite{murali2024ai,hoda2026toward}.
+\begin{custombox}[ ] For an AI agent to be considered an agentic engineer, it must satisfy four conditions.